 BOOK: There are tons of biographies about Wallenberg.
 A notable biography highlighting Wallenberg’s story is The Envoy.

-STORY: Swedish diplomat Wallenberg helped rescue hundreds of thousands of Hungarian Jews.
-He is known for helping Jews find protective passes, food, and medicine.
+STORY: Swedish diplomat Raoul Wallenberg helped rescue thousands of Hungarian Jews.
+He is known for helping Jews find protective passes, food, and medicine throughout the war.
 Unfortunately, what happened to Wallenberg after the war is unknown.

 MOVIE: Nicky’s Family (docudrama, on Netflix)